chatmail/dkim-milter/README.md

 "v=DKIM1; k=ed25519; p=7mOZGVMZF55bgonwHLfOzwlU+UAat5//VJEugD3fyz0="
 ```

-(The Ed25519 key record above fits in a single text string.
-The much larger RSA
+(The Ed25519 public key record above fits in a single text string.
+The much
-key record is usually spread over several text strings.
-How such large TXT
+larger RSA record is usually spread over several text strings.
+How such large
-records need to be set up depends on DNS software and/or DNS provider.)
+TXT records need to be set up depends on DNS software and/or DNS provider.)

-Alternatively, it is planned that the command-line tool [dkimdo] will provide
-functionality for conveniently generating the above key material.
+A public key record can also be queried using `dkimdo query`.
+The public key
+record can also be generated from an existing signing key using `dkimdo
+keyinfo`.

+Note that dkimdo output is not at all bespoke or magical, you can just as well
+produce the key material using the standard `openssl` utility from the OpenSSL 3
+project.

 [dkimdo]: https://crates.io/crates/dkimdo